Wind-River/cloud-platform-deployment-manager/README.md

 ## Installing The Deployment Manager

-The Deployment Manager is intended to be deployed as a Helm Chart.
+The Deployment Manager is intended to be deployed as a Helm™ chart.
 The chart source definition can be found under the ```helm/titanium-deployment-manager``` directory and all overridable configuration are defined in the
 ```helm/titanium-deployment-manager/values.yaml``` file.